 Schools generate a significant portion of the recyclables in a community, in the form of paper, cardboard and containers.
 Because of this and the importance of educating children early about recycling, schools are always a major focus of OCRRA's public education.
 Recycling Specialists regularly visit school custodians, teachers and administrators to help with design and improvement of their recycling programs.
-OCRRA's Recycling Specialists provided over 140 classroom presentations and assemblies for the 130 schools throughout the county in 2017.
-An additional triumph of OCRRA's school outreach in 2017 was cafeteria food scraps recovery in the West Genesee School District, as well as the addition of Holy Family School, a private Catholic school in the community.
-With these additions, there are now a total of 15 schools spread throughout 5 districts, yielding a total of 6,855 students in Onondaga County that separate food scraps for OCRRA's large-scale compost efforts every day.
+OCRRA's Recycling Specialists provided over 183 classroom presentations and assemblies for the 130 schools throughout the county in 2018.
+An additional triumph of OCRRA's school outreach in 2018 was cafeteria food scraps recovery in Holy Family School, a private Catholic school in the community, as well as the addition of Manlius Pebble Hill School, a private high school in Syracuse.
+With these additions, there are now a total of 16 schools spread throughout 5 districts, yielding a total of 7,169 students in Onondaga County that separate food scraps for OCRRA's large-scale compost efforts every day.

 Students at Cherry Road Middle School in Syracuse participate in OCRRA's cafeteria food scraps recovery compost program.
-The Westhill School District is one of five total school districts that currently participate in this program: 6,855 total students, across 15 schools, in 5 districts, in Onondaga County are composting their leftover school lunch food scraps on a daily basis.
+The Westhill School District is one of five total school districts that currently participate in this program: 7,169 total students, across 15 schools, in 5 districts, in Onondaga County are composting their leftover school lunch food scraps on a daily basis.

-Additionally, 2017 continued the implementation of OCRRA's new interactive, digital online education program.
+Additionally, 2018 continued the implementation of OCRRA's interactive, digital online education program.
 This web-based program includes a series of professionally-produced videos, interactive games and curriculum-aligned classroom activities.
 Aimed at third through fifth graders, this program teaches students about waste reduction, composting and the waste-to-energy process in a convenient online format.
 The videos and games can be accessed via the internet in and out of the classroom at teacher and student convenience.
 Students can participate on their own with individual computers, tablets and mobile devices, or they can work together on classroom "smart" boards.
 The content adheres to NYS curriculum requirements and all topics include a list of vocabulary words with full definitions to review, as well as pre- and post-testing questions to evaluate student knowledge.
-The program has been well received by both students and teachers in the 122 classrooms that have executed it in the community so far, with student test scores increasing an average of 13% after completing the activities and videos.
+The program has been well received by both students and teachers in the 100+ classrooms that have executed it in the community so far, with student test scores increasing an average of 13% after completing the activities and videos.
 Check out the online education program here: http://ocrra.org/services/education-program/